frabbisw/ReRobust/README.md

-﻿Thesis Project
+﻿Yu Shi Master Thesis Project - Concordia University

 # Evaluating the Robustness of Deep Learning Models on Automated Program Repair

-We present the repository of this work, including models, data and code.
+We present the repository of this work, including models, datasets and code.

 ### Environment Setup

 - We employ 1×Nvidia Tesla V100 GPU with 32GB memory for all experiments infrastructure.
 - Python 3.6, CUDA 10.1, Anaconda.
-- Setup a conda environment for running models, install requirements follow [this]().
+- Setup a conda environment for running models, install requirements follow [this](https://github.com/ThomasShiyu/APR-Models-Performance/blob/master/config/requirement.txt).

 ### Models